saferpay/sndbx/texts/billpay.md

 Then click on “Add new offer”:
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/billpay_add_new_offer.png "Add new offer")

-The form for a new offer is shown:
+The form for a new offer is shown: <br>
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/billpay_offer_form.png "New offer form")

 Fill out the fields for the description and the amount and, if necessary, select the currency and add the return addresses for your webshop.
-Then click on “Save”.
+Then click on “Save”. <br>

-The stored offer will appear with the test payment URL for BillPay acceptance:
+The stored offer will appear with the test payment URL for BillPay acceptance:<br>
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/billpay_offer_url.png "Offer URL")

->
-**Attention!** Make sure that the checkbox marked “Caution: only use for test transactions!” has been ticked.
+> **Attention!** Make sure that the checkbox marked “Caution: only use for test transactions!” has been ticked.

->
->
-**Attention!** When creating an acceptance invoice, ensure that the test URL created contains a random OrderId allocated by Saferpay.
+> **Attention!** When creating an acceptance invoice, ensure that the test URL created contains a random OrderId allocated by Saferpay.

->
->
-**Attention!** When using a test URL, the customer address must be entered manually in the Payment Page.
+> **Attention!** When using a test URL, the customer address must be entered manually in the Payment Page.
->

-After loading the links, the Saferpay Payment Page appears with one or more options for BillPay test payment methods:
+After loading the links, the Saferpay Payment Page appears with one or more options for BillPay test payment methods: <br>
 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/billpay_payment_page.png "Payment Page")